Ukraine president hails support for peace plan, pro-West course

 In a statement published on the presidential website after exit polls showed the Poroshenko Bloc and other pro-Europe forces had dominated the election, he thanked voters for backing a “democratic, reformist, pro-Ukrainian and pro-European majority”.

-“The majority of voters were in favor of the political forces that support the president’s peace plan and seek a political solution to the situation in the Donbass (region of east Ukraine),” the statement said.
+“The majority of voters were in favour of the political forces that support the president’s peace plan and seek a political solution to the situation in the Donbass (region of east Ukraine),” the statement said.
+(Reporting By Timothy Heritage; Editing by Richard Balmforth)